raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 `any` generates a recognizer that recognizes any of the symbols in the strings we pass it.
 And if none are supplied, it always fails.

-Bwfore we move on to decorators, let's think about regexen.
-One of the affordances of regexen is that we can use a `.` to represent any chacter, any character at all.
+Before we move on to decorators, let's think about regexen.
+One of the affordances of regexen is that we can use a `.` to represent any character, any character at all.
 This is easy to implement when writing a regex engine, but there's no such capability in a standard finite-state machine.

 What we can do, with complete disregard for the size of the finite-state recognizers we create, is _emulate_ the `.` by supplying a string containing every character we care about: